 In Italy, sunchokes or Jerusalem artichokes are called topinambur (earth apple), and show up raw, steamed, or trifolati, sliced or fried with garlic or parsley.
-In Northern California, sunchokes make an appearance in springtime after they have been hiding underground during the winter.
+In Northern California, sunchokes make an appearance in late fall after they have been growing like crazy.
 They fit into that category of root vegetables that we might rarely eat due to their odd and unusual appearance.
 However, we mustn’t let looks turn our stomachs away.

 At first glance, one might be reminded of ginger when looking at the sunchoke due to the bulbous shape with interesting protrusions.
 However, once cut into and tasted, we find the sunchoke to have very mild, earthy flavor and a white inside much like a potato.